2CATteam/AmbigramGenerator/README.md

 This generator aims to add just one more layer of complexity to that idea.
 Rather than directly matching letters together in order, it instead splits the letters into parts, then randomly pairs each part up.
 The advantage of this over the one-to-one approach is twofold; first, I personally think it looks cooler.
 Second, and more importantly, it lets you create models where the two profiles don't match in length, which is something the one-to-one approach can't really do without adding other profiles.
 In my opinion, the result is really cool!
 Though, obviously, I am super biased, as the creator of the generator.
 Hopefully you agree!
 And hopefully you find this tool useful and cool!

 Personally, I've found these make great gifts for friends.
-You can do their first and last name, or for a couple, both of their names, or a person's name and a nice word...
-Just generate a file, send it to the printer, and your friend thinks you put, like, time and effort into making a custom gift just for them, when in reality, you just had extra time while you were waiting for your TV dinner to finish in the microwave.
-If you want to put slightly more effort into it, I've found that it looks great to spray-paint your models on one side, so the two profiles stand apart from each other a little more.
+You can do their first and last name, or their name and a nice word, or for a couple, both of their names together...
+Just generate a file, send it to the printer, and your friend thinks you put, like, time and effort into making a custom gift just for them, when in reality, you just had extra time while you were waiting for your microwave burrito to finish.
+If you want to put slightly more effort into it, I've found that it looks great to spray-paint your models on one or both sides, so the two profiles stand apart from each other a little more.
 Just hold it at arm's length, and give it a light, light coat.
 I've also enjoyed putting them on rotating bases, so that you can see both words without having to move the model yourself.

 ## Potential questions